WangLabCSU/SigBridgeR/vignettes/Full_Tutorial.md

 ### 0.1 Introduction to SigBridgeR

-SigBridgeR (short for Mutational **Sig**nature **Bridge** in **R**) is an R package for screening tumor cell highly associated with mutational signatures from single-cell RNA-seq, bulk expression and mutational signatures phenotype data at pan-cancer level.
-It is based on the R package [Github-sunduanchen/Scissor](https://github.com/sunduanchen/Scissor), [Github-Qinran-Zhang/scAB](https://github.com/Qinran-Zhang/scAB/), [Github-WangX-Lab/ScPP](https://github.com/WangX-Lab/ScPP) and [Github-aiminXie/scPAS](https://github.com/aiminXie/scPAS).
+SigBridgeR (short for Mutational **Sig**natures **Bridge** in **R**) is an R package for screening tumor cells highly associated with mutational signatures using single-cell RNA-seq, bulk expression and mutational signature phenotype data at a pan-cancer level.
+It integrates functionality from these R packages: [Github-sunduanchen/Scissor](https://github.com/sunduanchen/Scissor), [Github-Qinran-Zhang/scAB](https://github.com/Qinran-Zhang/scAB/), [Github-WangX-Lab/ScPP](https://github.com/WangX-Lab/ScPP) and [Github-aiminXie/scPAS](https://github.com/aiminXie/scPAS).

 ------------------------------------------------------------------------

 ## 1. Installation

-You can install **SigBridgeR** using the following options:
+Install **SigBridgeR** using one of these methods:

 ### 1.1 Stable release from CRAN

 ```{r install_from_cran}
 install.packages("SigBridgeR")
 ```

-or

 ### 1.2 Development version from GitHub